[ Updated July 20, 2017 ]

 Introduction to Python.

-- Assignment 3: Python review 1 (see Canvas for deadline)
+- Assignment 3: Python review 1 (see Canvas for deadline and link)

 - Make sure you have the required book by Mitchell